instantOS/instantos.github.io/faq.md

 ## My keyboard layout doesn't work with instantOS and language support sucks!

 Okay, technically not a question, but we know what you're getting at.
+You can always change your keybinds by cloning instantWM, going though `config.def.h`, recompiling and restarting the window manager.
+Customizable keybinds in runtime are planned.
 Internationalization is not our first priority.
 Keep in mind that we are doing this in our free time for little to no compensation.
 Internationalization is one of those things that eats a lot of time and the majority of the world's computer users, knows standard English, so